1211103293/PF2223T1-Assignment/PART1.md

 ## Problems Encountered & Solutions

-1. Settings: making the customizable settings accept only odd numbers for the board rows and columns.
+1. Settings: Making the customizable settings accept only odd numbers for the board rows and columns.
-Solution: Creating a function to callback and check on the inputto ensure the % of the number does not equal to zero.
+Solution: Created a function to callback and check on the input to ensure the remainder of the number when divided by 2 does not equal to zero.

-2. Board game:
+2. Board game: Input q is supposed to exit the game but instead it made the zombies move.
+Solution: Changed the ouput command to "Enter q to move the zombies arund."